mrstallion/fchat-rising/readme.md

 ## How to Set Up Ads

-1. Open a conversation channel of your preference, such as `#LFRP`
+1. Open a conversation channel of your preference, such as `#Sex Driven LFRP`
+1. Locate `Ads` dropdown at the top right corner of the channel view
-1. Click `Tab Settings`
+1. Click `Ads > Edit Channel Ads`
-1. Enter one or more `Channel Auto-Posting Ads`
+1. Enter one or more ads
 1. Click `Save settings`
-1. Click `Auto-Post Ads`
+1. Click `Ads > Start Posting Ads`
+1. To stop, click `Ads > Stop Posting Ads`

 ## FAQ

 1. The more information you have in your profile (**non-custom** kinks in particular), the better the matching quality will be.
+The algorithm considers the following data points:
+   *   Age
+   *   Gender
+   *   Sexual preference
+   *   Dominance preference
+   *   Human/anthro preference
+   *   Non-custom kinks
+   *   Species
-1. Non-binary gender preference matching relies on kinks.
+1. Maching for non-binary genders relies on kinks.
 For example, if your non-binary character has a preference for females, make sure 'females' are listed as a favorite kink.
 1. 'Underage' kink is considered to apply to characters aged 16 or above; 'ageplay' kink is considered to apply to characters aged 16 or below.
 1. 'Older characters' and 'younger characters' kink preferences are interpreted as age difference of 5+ years.
 1. Comparison results will get faster over time, as more and more character data is cached.